Ouranosinc/xscen/docs/goodtoknow.rst

 Metadata translation
 --------------------

-xscen itself does not add many translatable attributes, but when it does it will look into xclim's options for which locales to translate them too.
-In a config file, activating french translation for xclim's indicators but also for xscen is done with :
+xscen itself does not add many translatable attributes, but when it does, it will look into xclim's options for which locales to translate them to.
+In a config file, activating French translations for both xclim's indicators and xscen is done with :

 .. code-block:: yaml